mkby/cloudbreak/README.md

 ## Command line

 ### Cloudbreak
-To run Cloudbreak from command line, you have to list the JVM parameters from above for gradle:
+To run Cloudbreak from command line, you have to list the JVM codeGrantFlowInitParams from above for gradle:

 ```
 ./gradlew :core:buildInfo :core:bootRun -PjvmArgs="-Dcb.cert.dir=FULL_PATH_OF_THE_CERTS_DIR_GENERATED_BY_CBD \